 Please note:

-The Maginot Line had already been tried by the French government prior to WWII and found wanting — modern military weapons and air power could have made short work of the DDR border had anyone taken a shot at the task.
+The Maginot Line had already been tried by the French government prior to WWII and found wanting — modern military weapons and air power could have made short work of the DDR border had anyone wanted to take a shot at the task.

-2. Nor did they exist to prevent West Germans from availing themselves of the superior economy and living conditions to be found in East Germany (dripping sarcasm intended), as the partially completed wall between Mexico and the USA is intended.
+- Nor did they exist to prevent West Germans from availing themselves of the superior economy and living conditions to be found in East Germany (dripping sarcasm intended 🤨), as the partially completed wall between Mexico and the USA is intended.

 It existed for the sole purpose of keeping East Germans in East Germany, nothing more, nothing less.